Mark Harvey: Brisbane Lions caretaker senior coach (2013)

-On 13 August 2013, Harvey was appointed caretaker senior coach of Brisbane Lions for the remainder of the 2013 season, replacing Michael Voss who had been told his contract would not be renewed.
+On 13 August 2013, Harvey was appointed caretaker senior coach of the Brisbane Lions for the remainder of the 2013 season, replacing Michael Voss who had been told his contract would not be renewed.
 Voss then opted not to coach out his contract which expired at the end of the 2013 season.
-Harvey led Brisbane Lions to win two of the remaining three games left in the 2013 season, to finish Brisbane Lions in twelve position on the ladder.
-Harvey was however not retained as the Brisbane Lions senior coach at the end of the 2013 season.
-On 3 October 2013, Harvey quit the Brisbane Lions after Justin Leppitsch was appointed as the Brisbane Lions senior coach for the 2014 season.
+Harvey led the Lions to wins in two of the remaining three games as they finished in twelfth position on the ladder.
+He was not retained as senior coach and quit following the 2013 season after the Lions appointed Justin Leppitsch for the 2014 season.
 Harvey then returned to Perth.

 Essendon Football Club assistant coach (2015-2020)

 On 22 October 2014, Harvey announced that he would return to as an assistant coach.
-At the end of the 2020 season, Harvey stepped down from his role as assistant coach of the Essendon Football Club.
+At the end of the 2020 season, Harvey stepped down from his role as assistant coach of the Bombers.

-Post coaching-career

-At the end of the 2020 season, Harvey transitioned out of coaching, but remained at the Essendon Football Club and moved into a role that works across both sides of the football department and administration.
-Harvey is heavily involved in pro scouting and opposition analysis in the football department, while also working with the commercial department to engage and connect with key coterie and corporate stakeholders.
+For the 2021 season, Harvey transitioned out of coaching and into a dual role at Essendon that works across both sides of the football department and administration.